mmetwalli96/Credit_Risk_Analysis/README.md

 In summary:

 - The performance of all  resampling machine learning models is similar and leads to almost the same results.
 - Ensemble machine learnign models outperformed resamling models in terms of higher accuracy, and higher recall and percession values for the class of high risk borrowers.
+- ALL the models are aggressive and their implementation will result in the denial of many loans which will profit the lending organization.
 - The developed models are not recommended to be used as they don't high percession in identifying the high risk loans.